 We are open Monday through Friday 8 AM – 5 PM year round.
-Our Seaview West yard is open 9am to 3pm on Saturdays, but closed during the winter.
+Our Seaview West yard is open by appointment only on Saturdays, but closed during the winter.
 Our Seaview North yard is by appointment only on Saturdays.
 We are closed on Sundays at both yards.

 How much advance notice do I need to schedule a haulout or a launch?